Humanities Academy 人文學堂

 users are required to turn off the lights of the rooms, return the

-equipment and furniture to its original setting in the rooms and lock the
+equipment and furniture to its original setting and lock the

 - It is important that users must lock the room after use so that they are completely